-Kakabeka Falls, also called the Niagara of the North, are the second highest waterfalls in Ontario with a drop of 40 m.
+Kakabeka Falls, also called the Niagara of the North, are located in Kakabeka Falls Provincial Park.
+They are the second highest waterfalls in Ontario with a drop of 40 metres.
 They are truly magnificent and worth a stop at any time of the year.
-In winter, you’ll likely have the falls to yourself.
+In winter, you’ll likely have Kakabeka Falls to yourself.

-They make a great year-round stop if you need a break from driving the Trans-Canada Highway or if you’re visiting the Thunder Bay area especially as Kakabeka Falls are only a 25 – 30 minute drive west of town.
+The falls are a great year-round stop if you need a break from driving the Trans-Canada Highway or if you’re visiting the Thunder Bay area, especially as Kakabeka Falls are only a 25 – 30 minute drive west of town.
 You can camp at the falls too, and then head out on one of the many nature trails.

 Kah-kah-pee-kah means sheer cliff in Ojibway, a fitting name when you see the landscape.
 You can enjoy both the falls and the gorge from a boardwalk and observation platforms on both sides of the Kaministiquia River.

-The views are very different so if you have the time be sure to view the falls from all angles.
+The views are very different, so if you have the time be sure to view Kakabeka Falls from all angles.
 There are several areas to enjoy a picnic near the falls as well.

-The falls are part of a historic route
+Kakabeka Falls are part of a historic canoe route

-The falls are on an historic route the voyageurs used.
-You’ll especially appreciate the hardships they endured carrying 90 pound loads on trails that were not nearly as easy to negotiate as they are now by hiking the 1.1 km Mountain Portage Trail.
+Kakabeka Falls are on an historic route the voyageurs used.
+You’ll especially appreciate the hardships they endured carrying 90-pound loads on trails that were not nearly as easy to negotiate as they are now by hiking the 1.1 km Mountain Portage Trail.

 A few interesting facts about the falls